Skip to Main Content

 Select the image below to view the search results for "Interpersonal Communication Theories" (opens in a new window)

 Tips for using Discovery:

-- Click on the title to view a description and summary of the work
+- Select a title in the search results to view a description and summary of the work

 - If you get too many results, try adding more terms to your search.

 - You can also use the "Refine Your Results" bar to narrow your results.

 - If you're looking for a specific format, like an ebook, you can filter by Format too

 - If you aren't getting the right results, try adding quotation marks around a keyword or phrase.
 Or try using a different keyword or phrase.

 Interpersonal Communication by Interpersonal communication has been studied in terms of both communication functions and specialized contexts.
 This handbook comprehensively covers the field including research on processes of social influence, the role of communication in the development, maintenance and decline of close personal relationships, nonverbal communication, cognitive approaches, communication and conflict, bargaining and negotiation, health communication, organizational socialization and supervisor-subordinate communication, social networks, and technologically-mediated interpersonal communication.
 Two chapters are dedicated to research methods in the field.
 The handbook includes chapters by widely recognized and respected scholars in the field.